isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-quickly-space-seeds-in-your-garden/index.md

 * **Construction: ** Create a wooden board cut to the size of your raised bed or a section of it (e. g. , 1 foot x 1 foot for a square foot garden).
 Attach small wooden dowels or bolts to the board at the exact spacing required for your plants (e. g. , 3-inch intervals for radishes, 6-inch for bush beans, 12-inch for peppers). * **Process: ** Press the dibble board firmly onto your prepared soil.
 It will create perfectly spaced indentations.

-Simply drop a [seed](https://pestpolicy.com/how-to-grow-camellias-from-seed/) into each hole.
+Simply drop a [seed](https://pestpolicy.com/how-to-grow-camellias-from-seed/)into each hole.
 This is incredibly fast and efficient for precise grid planting.

 ###  6. The "Salt Shaker" Method for Tiny Seeds